sycomix/Clover-Edition/README.md

 #### Windows Troubleshooting

-- Some users have reported that some anti-virus (specifically Kaspersky) isn't happy with the install.bat script.
+- Users have reported that some anti-virus (specifically Kaspersky) isn't happy with the install.bat script.
 Please whitelist or temporarily disable anti-virus when installing.
 - You can partially uninstall by deleting the `venv/` folder, and fully uninstall by just deleting the entire Clover Edition folder.